Many of the U.S. coronavirus cases have been relatively mild, and other answers to questions

 A: News reports and health officials have reported widely varied estimates of death rates for this outbreak.
 Dr. William Schaffner, a professor of preventive medicine, health policy and infectious diseases at Vanderbilt University Medical Center, cautions that calculating those numbers in a fast-moving outbreak is difficult.

-Mortality rates are determined by dividing the number of deaths by the number of infections.
-While counting the dead is generally straightforward, it can be impossible to find the total number of infections because some people with the virus develop few noticeable symptoms.
-Since COVID-19 is new, doctors don't know what percentage of infections fall into this category, Schaffner said.

-It's not surprising that mortality rates for the coronavirus vary dramatically, based on where diagnoses were made, Schaffner said.
-For example, a report from mid-February from the Imperial College of London found a mortality rate of 18% for cases detected in the epicenter of Hubei, where only patients with unusual pneumonia or severe breathing problems were being tested for the virus.
+It’s not surprising that mortality rates for the coronavirus vary dramatically, based on where diagnoses were made, Schaffner said.
+For example, a report from mid-February from the Imperial College of London found a mortality rate of 18% for cases detected in the epicenter, Hubei province, where only patients with unusual pneumonia or severe breathing problems were being tested for the virus.
 Outside China, health officials test anyone with a cough and fever who has visited Hubei — a much larger number — producing a mortality rate of 1.2% to 5.6%.

 Q: How is the virus spreading?
 Do you need to worry only about people sneezing next to you?

-A: The rapid spread of the coronavirus suggests it is transmitted person-to-person, much like influenza: An infected person coughs out moist droplets containing the virus and another person breathes them in, said Schaffner.
+A: The rapid spread of the coronavirus suggests that it is transmitted person-to-person, much like influenza: An infected person coughs out moist droplets containing the virus, and another person breathes them in, Schaffner said.

-It's much less common for viruses to spread through so-called airborne transmission, in which viruses float in the air for a long time, like measles or chickenpox, said Hotez.
+It’s much less common for viruses to spread through so-called airborne transmission, in which viruses float in the air for a long time, like measles or chickenpox, Hotez said.

 Q: Can people without symptoms spread the virus?